-This week, Instagram launched its new Hyperlapse app which lets you shoot high quality time-lapse videos on your iPhone, even while you’re on the move.
-The app has proved immensely popular, with tens of thousands of time-lapse videos posted on Instagram, Facebook and Twitter within the first few days.
+This week, Instagram launched its new Hyperlapse app.
+This is a fantastic time lapse app for shooting high quality time lapse videos on your iPhone – even while you’re on the move.
+The app has proved immensely popular, with tens of thousands of time lapse videos posted on Instagram, Facebook and Twitter within the first few days.
 Here I take a look at what all the hype is about.

 Well, the main feature being marketed is its built-in image stabilization.
 Hyperlapse uses the iPhone’s internal gyroscope (motion sensor) to measure its movements, and then uses this data to smooth out the video that you captured.

-This image stabilization allows you to shoot handheld time-lapse videos without the need for a tripod.
-So you can film on the move, whether you’re walking, running, travelling in a car, train, plane, etc.
+This image stabilization allows you to shoot handheld time lapse videos without the need for an iPhone tripod.
+So you can film on the move, whether you’re walking, running, traveling in a car, train, plane, etc.

 This video was shot in my garden, and it’s pretty smooth considering I was walking down steps and across an uneven lawn while filming.